Ensuring access to clean water:

 Is tap water safe for budgies?

 If your family is like mine you’re not drinking tap water yourselves anyhow.
 We have the ubiquitous Brita Pitcher in our refrigerator.
 We also have a Faucet Mounted Water Filter attached right to our kitchen sink, this is the water that the budgies typically drink.
-Each filter is good for 200 gallons, so they don’t have to be replaced every five minutes and it’s very easy to switch back and forth from filtered to tap.
+Each filter is good for 200 gallons, so they don’t have to be replaced too frequently and it’s very easy to switch back and forth from filtered to tap.
 The downside is that you cannot run hot water through the filter.

 We also wash the parakeet’s fruits and vegetables in the filtered tap water, and when I wipe down the cage or scrub toys and perches I use filtered as well.
-We had the filter on the tap before the budgies, but I do think it’s an essential piece of our parakeet gear and it makes it very easy to water and clean up after them without taking extra steps.
+We had the filter on the tap before the budgies, but I do think it’s a useful piece of our parakeet gear and it makes it very easy to water and clean up after them without taking extra steps.

-Access to clean water is just as essential to parakeet health as it is to a human’s, so making sure that your budgies don’t have to worry about where their next drink is coming from is a key part of responsible budgie parenthood.
+Access to clean water is just as essential to budgie health as it is to a human’s, so making sure that your budgies don’t have to worry about where their next drink is coming from is a key part of responsible budgie parenthood.